Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Experiments

 \subsection{Evaluation metrics}

-We measure the level of achievement of the tidy-up with the score criteria of the Tidy Up Here task described in Appendix~\ref{apdx:tidy-up}.
-Stage~1 is evaluated by Performance 1 and 2 of Table~\ref{tab:tidyup_stage1_score}, and Stage~2 is evaluated by Performance 1 and 3 of Table~\ref{tab:tidyup_stage2_score}.
+We measure the level of achievement of tidying up with the score criteria of the Tidy Up Here task. {Table~\ref{tab:tidyup_score_modification} is the score table used for evaluation of the tidy-up task.} {In addition, we evaluate the accuracy rate to tidy up an object to the correct place, and the order in which unknown objects are tidied up in Stage 2-2.}

+{ The log-likelihood has a high value if the robot can bring the object to the correct place, starting from the object with the most defined destination place.
+In all the comparison methods, the log-likelihoods are obtained from Equation (\ref{eq:likelihood_function}) for all the objects in the environment using the learning result of the spatial concepts shown in Section~\ref{sub:experiment_result:training}. }

 When evaluating the tidy-up task, we execute the whole planning system including the sub-processes developed for the object grasping and release, as described in Section~\ref{sec:proposed_system}.
-Additionally, we isolatedly evaluate the tidy-up planning using the spatial concept model, which is the main contribution of this study, while omitting object manipulation.
+Additionally, we separately evaluate the tidy-up planning using the spatial concept model, which is the main contribution of this study, while omitting object manipulation.